Pond-Foundation/Liquidity-Mining-Auction/README.md

 1. **Auction Token - PNDC**
    - Used for bidding
    - Transferred from winner to contract upon successful bid
-   - Later, transferred to mining deposit address to be warpped and mined on Solana
+   - Later, transferred to mining deposit address to be Warped and mined on Solana

 2. **Fee Token**
    - Token used for fee distribution